-ICC develops construction and public safety codes through the governmental consensus process.
-This system of code development has provided the citizens of the U.S. the highest level of safety in the world for more than 80 years.
-The ICC governmental consensus process meets the principles defined by the National Standards Strategy of 2000; OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities (1998).
+The International Code Council develops construction and public safety codes through a governmental consensus process.
+This system of code development has provided the highest level of safety in the world for more than 90 years.
+The ICC governmental consensus process meets the principles defined by the National Standards Strategy of 2000, and the OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities (1998).
 It complies with Public Law 104-113 National Technology Transfer and Advancement Act of 1995.
 The following principles are adhered to in ICC’s governmental consensus process:

 - Participation in the development of the codes, including code hearings, is open to all at no cost.

 - Anyone can submit a code change proposal or make a public comment.

 - Code committees must consider all views before voting.

 - Evidence of committee vote, with reason, must be documented.

 - Final decisions are made in an open hearing by public safety officials.